Elliptic multizetas and the elliptic double shuffle relations: Geometric Elliptic Multizetas

-We next recall the definition of a family of derivations, which was first considered in \cite{Tsunogai:Derivations}, also played an important role in \cite{CEE}, and was studied in detail in \cite{Pollack:Thesis}. \begin{dfn} For $k \geq 0$, define a derivation $\eps_{2k} \in \Der^0(\ff_2)$ by
+We begin by recalling the definition of a family of derivations, which was first considered in \cite{Tsunogai:Derivations}, also played an important role in \cite{CEE},\footnote{The derivation $\eps_{2k}$ is denoted $\delta_{2k-2}$ in \cite{CEE}.} and was studied in detail in \cite{Pollack:Thesis}.
+We refer to Section 1.5.3 for our conventions regarding free Lie algebras and their derivations which we will use freely in what follows.